pitkant/fennica/inst/examples/size.md

 ## Document size comparisons

-  * Document gatherings info is originally available for 68561 documents (100%), and further estimated up to 68561 documents (100%).
+  * Document gatherings info is originally available for 30550 documents (45%), and further estimated up to 30550 documents (45%).

+The gatherings is available in the original data but could not be interpreted for 0 documents (ie. 0% of the documents where it is available in principle).

   * Document height info is originally available for 4617 documents (7%), and further estimated up to 35109 documents (51%).